Best Loans for Bad Credit in July 2026

 | You have several offers from different lenders | Choose the loan with the lowest total interest that has monthly payments you can afford. | Use a personal loan calculator to compare monthly payments and total interest. |

-| You only have a couple of options, and they’re expensive | See if you can manage the payments, and if not, choose an alternative. | See if the monthly payments fit in your budget.
-If you can’t afford them, use our expert strategies to get better rates. |
+| You have only a couple of offers, and they’re expensive | See if you can manage the payments, and if not, choose an alternative. | See if the monthly payments fit in your budget.
+If you can’t afford them, use our expert strategies to find other ways to get a lower loan rate. |

 | You don’t qualify | Choose a strategy to improve your odds when you apply again. | Evaluate strategies and consider alternatives like family loans and payday alternative loans. |